Deb Margolin

-Margolin was forced to revise her 2010 play Imagining Madoff after legal threats from Elie Wiesel, who is one of Bernard Madoff's victims and had called Madoff a "scoundrel" but had refused to allow a character representing him and using his name to be used in the play.
+Margolin was forced to revise her 2010 play Imagining Madoff after legal threats from Elie Wiesel, who was one of Bernard Madoff's victims and had called Madoff a "scoundrel" but had refused to allow a character representing him and using his name to be used in the play.

 In the 1990s, Margolin participated in the Zale-Kimmerling Writer in Residence program at Tulane University in New Orleans, LA.
-She later donated a large quantity of her personal materials such as journals, manuscripts, newspaper articles, flyers, ephemera, poetry, and correspondence to the Newcomb Archives at Tulane in August, 2018, forming the Deb Margolin Collection which spanned from the years of 1970 to 2016.
-In the Spring of 2020, an exhibit was later shown at Tulane University entitled "Deb Margolin's Performance Composition: Writing and Embodying" which focused on Margolin's process of performance composition by displaying her notes and writing (both handwritten and typed) from her time as a university professor, actor, and playwright.
+In 2018, she donated a large quantity of her personal materials such as journals, manuscripts, newspaper articles, flyers, ephemera, poetry, and correspondence to the Newcomb Archives at Tulane, forming the Deb Margolin Collection, which spans the years 1970 to 2016.
+In the spring of 2020, an exhibit entitled "Deb Margolin's Performance Composition: Writing and Embodying" was shown at Tulane.
+It focused on Margolin's process of performance composition by displaying her notes and writing (both handwritten and typed) from her work as a university professor, actor, and playwright.